yeabat8tcap/ai-dependency-manager/PROJECTSPEC.md

 8.3 Monitoring & Scheduling

 Use Go's time ticker or cron-like scheduling.
-Consider Docker containerization to easily manage and restart the background agent (AutoUpdateAgent should be resilient enough to handle restarts without data loss).
+Consider Docker containerization to easily manage and restart the background agent (SuperintUpdateAgent should be resilient enough to handle restarts without data loss).
 9. User Interaction

 The CLI tool will provide standard output (non-interactive mode).
-For potentially dangerous updates (high breaking change score), a flag --auto might not apply, requiring the user to use interactive commands or configure AutoUpdateAgent to act automatically.
+For potentially dangerous updates (high breaking change score), a flag --auto might not apply, requiring the user to use interactive commands or configure SuperintUpdateAgent to act automatically.
 If UI interaction is required (as per spec prompt: "If it requires UI interaction..."), clarify how this would happen.
 Options include:
 Using standard terminal input/output for simple menus/confirmations (auto-update interact --project my_project).
 Leveraging system-native tools like dialog, whiptail, or even GUI desktop notifications if the OS allows.